1059AF

 AC POWER LINES

-OPERATION: Insert the RED plug from the 1059AF into J4 of the 1059 MKII.
+OPERATION: Insert the plug from the 1059AF into J4 of the 1059.
 Turn J4 VOLTS ON and place the FILTER-IN switch in the up position.
 Plug the input cable into the 1059AF and an AC outlet.
-FOR SAFETY REASONS, THE INPUT CABLE IS EASY TO INSERT AND EASY TO REMOVE.
-Rotate the VOLUME control clockwise to turn on the 1059 MKII.
-Advance the volume slowly to listen to any AC line signals.
+FOR SAFETY REASONS, THE INPUT CABLE IS EASY TO INSERT AND EASY TO PULL OUT.
+Rotate the VOLUME control clockwise to turn on the 1059.
+Advance the volume slowly to listen to the AC line signal.
 If no audio is on the line, only random noise is audible.
-Audio signals from 10mV P-P (millivolts peak to peak) and upwards are heard clearly.
-Data or digital signals create a loud buzz or total suppression of the normal line noise.
-For both audio and data signals...
-FIND THE SOURCE!
+Audio signals from 10 mV P-P (millivolts peak-to-peak) and upwards are heard clearly.
+Power companies transmit metering data on the power line.
+This may be heard as a pulsed or warbeling tone or a rapid string of pulses.
+Other data or digital signals may create a fluctuating buzz or total suppression of the normal line noise.

 The 1059AF may be used with any commercial or homemade amplifier by connecting +9 volts (Alkaline always) through a 4.7K ohm resistor to the center pin of the filter output cable.
+A .1 microfarad capacitor is run from the common point of the resistor and center pin of the plug to the audio amplifier.
 Connect the -9 volt lead to the shell of the connector.
 Use a shielded cable to connect the center pin and shell to an audio amplifier.

 Notes: The input is isolated from the output by 1,000 VRMS.